istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/upgrade-notes/index.md

 ## Ambient DNS capture on by default

 DNS proxying is enabled by default for ambient workloads in this release.
 Note that only new pods will have DNS enabled, existing pods will not have their DNS traffic captured.
-To enable this feature for existing pods, existing pods must either be manually restarted, or alternatively the iptables reconcilation feature can be enabled when upgrading
-`istio-cni` via `--set cni.ambient.reconcileIptablesOnStartup=true` which will reconcile existing pods automatically on upgrade.
+To enable this feature for existing pods, existing pods must either be manually restarted, or alternatively the iptables reconciliation feature can be enabled when upgrading `istio-cni` via `--set cni.ambient.reconcileIptablesOnStartup=true` which will reconcile existing pods automatically on upgrade.
+Individual pods may opt-out of global ambient DNS capture by applying the`ambient.istio.io/dns-capture=false` annotation.

 ## Grafana dashboard changes